PEP 725 – Specifying external dependencies in pyproject.toml

 with

-are for specifying three types of dependencies:
+are for specifying three types of required dependencies:

 build-requires